jenkinsci/p4-plugin/P4GROOVY.md

-# P4Groovy (BETA)
+# P4Groovy

 ## Introduction

-P4Groovy is a groovy interface to P4Java that allows you to write Perforce commands in the pipleline DSL.
+P4Groovy is a Groovy interface to P4Java that allows you to write Perforce commands in the pipleline DSL.

-Note: P4Groovy is currently released as a Beta feature so may not work as expected.

 ## Setup

-To allow P4Roovy code to be executed uncheck the 'Use Groovy Sandbox' checkbox under the Pipeline script.
+To allow P4Groovy code to be executed uncheck the 'Use Groovy Sandbox' checkbox under the Pipeline script.

 The setup P4Groovy create a 'p4' object.
 For example: